 A refreshed and formalised action plans with quality objectives will allow all to monitor progress of and equality priorities, evidence the degree of activity being undertaken, ensure unlawful discrimination in all its forms is spotted early and as such allowing a proactive as opposed to a reactive approach to elimination of discriminatory practices and practices that disadvantage specific groups.
 The action plan will provide accountability and a mechanism for accountability.

-The TEC Partnership will have 2 key areas of focused activity:
+The TEC Partnership will have two key areas of focused activity:

 - Internally as an employer